Where Is My Workers’ Comp Check?

 You’re not alone.
 Our Michigan workers’ comp lawyers have been called the best in the state, and we pride ourselves on providing you with care, trust, and responsiveness.

-Where is my workers' comp check
+Where is my workers' comp check?

 Getting hurt on-the-job can turn a person’s life upside down.
 We understand the stress and worry that comes after a workplace accident.
 Many of the individuals who call our office have no idea about their legal rights.
 Insurance companies take advantage and play games with workers’ comp benefits.
 Nothing makes us angrier than when insurance companies abuse good people.
+Workers’ comp is supposed to protect employees who are disabled.
+It does not matter who was at fault for the workplace accident.
+Guaranteed benefits include payment of wage loss benefits.
+Here are answers to some of the most common questions about the payment of workers’ comp checks that disabled employees should know.

 When does workers’ comp start paying?

 Disabled employees must wait for 7 consecutive days before they are entitled to lost wage benefits.
 The amount paid should equal 80% of their after-tax average weekly wage.
 This should include overtime, second jobs, and discontinued fringe benefits.
 Wage loss checks should be sent out by the insurance company approximately 1 week after entitlement begins.
-According to statistics published by the Workers’ Disability Compensation Agency in its 2018 Pay Lag Report, insurance companies take on average 18 days to commence payment.
+According to statistics published by the Workers’ Disability Compensation Agency in its 2022 Pay Lag Report, insurance companies take on average 21 days to commence payment.

 How often do my workers’ comp checks come?

 Payment of wage loss benefits should be made on a weekly basis.
 Our experience shows that some insurance companies mail checks every other week or sporadically.
-Disabled employees often “fall off” the computer system and weekly checks suddenly get delayed or stop entirely.
+Disabled employees often “fall off” the computer system and weekly checks suddenly get delayed or stopped entirely.
 It is important to speak with an experienced workers’ comp lawyer should this occur.

 Are workers’ comp checks mailed?

-Are taxes taken out of workers’ comp checks?
+Are taxes taken out of these checks?

 Workers’ comp benefits are income tax free.
 This means no federal or state deductions will be taken out of weekly checks.

 Michigan Workers Comp Lawyers never charges a fee to evaluate a potential case.
-Our law firm has represented injured and disabled workers exclusively for more than 35 years.
+Our law firm has represented injured and disabled workers exclusively for more than 40 years.
 Call (844) 316-8033 for a free consultation today.

 Related information: